electrikmilk/cherrilang.org/language/best-practices.md

 ### Use raw text when possible

 [Raw text](types#raw-text) literals compile faster than standard text literals because they skip string interpolation other than escaped single quotes.
-They can be used as a substitute anywhere text can be used, and other than those limitations on contents, should behave identically.
+They can be used as a substitute anywhere text can be used, and other than those limitations on contents should behave identically.